 “This means that any game built on DirectStorage will benefit from the new programming model and GPU decompression technology on Windows 10, version 1909 and up,” Uraizee writes.

 Developers working with DirectStorage only need to implement the feature once, and it will work across Windows 10 and Windows 11.
-Uraizee says that Windows 11 will see a larger benefit because it was designed with DirectStorage in mind, but gamers sticking with Windows 10 will see the benefits of DirectStorage, too.
+Uraizee says that

 A big part of DirectStorage is a solid-state drive, which enables assets to be quickly streamed from storage into the graphics card’s memory.
 As high-capacity, high-speed SSDs become more commonplace, it’s an essential feature to make games load faster and run with larger assets.
 That said, users still running games off of spinning hard drives will be able to play games with DirectStorage.